mohamedamine99/Object-tracking-and-counting-using-YOLOV8/README.md

 * [sort.py](https://github.com/mohamedamine99/Object-tracking-and-counting-using-YOLOV8/blob/main/sort.py) : a python module for object tracking using the SORT algorithm (SORT : Simple Online and Realtime Tracking)
   * This script is a slightly modified version from the [original sort module](https://github.com/abewley/sort) by [abewley](https://github.com/abewley) , with some imports removed in order to fix some compatibility issues regarding pytorch and matplotlib backends.

+### Results directories

+* [results - Object Counting](https://github.com/mohamedamine99/Object-tracking-and-counting-using-YOLOV8/tree/main/results%20-%20Object%20Counting) : This directory contains the video results for object counting in the following format : [yolo variant]--[original video name].avi

+* [GIFs](https://github.com/mohamedamine99/Object-tracking-and-counting-using-YOLOV8/tree/main/GIFs) : contains results for object detection and object counting on videos in GIF format.

+* [results - custom display](https://github.com/mohamedamine99/Object-tracking-and-counting-using-YOLOV8/tree/main/results%20-%20custom%20display) : This directory contains both video and image results for object detection using custom display.
+The reason for this custom display is that it provides a simple alternative to the YOLOv8 native display which can be sometimes cumbersome.

+* [results - default display](https://github.com/mohamedamine99/Object-tracking-and-counting-using-YOLOV8/tree/main/results%20-%20custom%20display) : This directory contains both video and image results for object detection using YOLOv8 deafault display.

+* [test vids](https://github.com/mohamedamine99/Object-tracking-and-counting-using-YOLOV8/tree/main/test%20vids) : a directory that contains all testing videos.
+* [test imgs](https://github.com/mohamedamine99/Object-tracking-and-counting-using-YOLOV8/tree/main/test%20imgs) : a directory that contains all testing images.